koenvervloesem/awesome-rhasspy/readme.md

 Interesting projects that don't fall in any of the previous categories.

 - [HermesLedControl](https://github.com/project-alice-assistant/HermesLedControl) - Service to let the LEDs on your voice assistant hardware react to Hermes MQTT messages.
-- [ESP32-Rhasspy-Satellite](https://github.com/Romkabouter/ESP32-Rhasspy-Satellite) - Standalone Rhasspy satellite for ESP32 devices such as the MATRIX Voice and M5Stack ATOM ECHO.
-- [rhasspy-mobile-app](https://github.com/razzo04/rhasspy-mobile-app) - A mobile app for Android and iOS to interface with your Rhasspy installation.
 - [rhasspy-watch](https://github.com/cedcox/rhasspy-watch) - Tool for dynamic display of Rhasspy's Hermes MQTT messages with recording and query functionality.
 - [voice2json](https://voice2json.org/) - Rhasspy's sister project, a collection of command-line tools for offline speech and intent recognition on Linux.